leoleader/sherry/README.md

 Im gonna leave the user uploaded images for their own kinda section of dev time because I have to be careful with the storage and overall specifications

-NEED TO DO:
-    Search Results Page:
-        - Ability to Search for specific quizzes
-    Quiz Result Page:
-        - Add share results / share quiz button
-    My Quizzes:
-        - Ability to Edit/Delete Quizzes
-    My Profile:
-        - Figure out what to do with this

-    Graphic Design Overhaul Needed lowkey